The Role of Physicians, Scientists, and Engineers in High-tech Startups

-In this unique course offering, experienced physicians, scientists, engineers, and MBAs discuss their entrepreneural roles in biotech, medical device, and other life science companies.
-Faculty with over thirty years of real word experience lecture on the major trends and innovations driving the creation of new products in large, established companies and venture-capital-backed startup companies.
-This pragmatic, experience-based course describes the venture capital process, the formation and capitalization of high-tech companies, sources of technologies, the role of tech transfer at universities and medical schools, startup operational issues, the role of VCs and board members, execution time frames, liquidity process, IPOs and mergers, and payout prospects for founders and investors.
+The roles of physicians, scientists, engineers, and MBAs in biotech, medical device, and other life science companies will be described and characterized.
+The major trends and innovations driving the creation of new products in large, established companies and venture-capital backed startup companies are discussed.
+This pragmatic, experienced-based course describes the venture capital process, the formation and capitalization of high-tech companies, sources of technologies, role of tech transfer at universities and medical schools, startup operational issues, role of VCs and board members, execution time frames, the liquidity process, IPOs and mergers, and payout prospects for founders and investors.

 Live, ongoing case studies guest entrepreneurs: biotech, medical device, and healthcare informatics companies are presented by many notable M.D. and Ph.D founders and CEOs.
 In the final classes, a high-tech career-planning guide is discussed, plus a special lecture on Intelligence, Leadership, and Entrepreneurship will be presented.
 Insider secrets and success stories from decades of highly successful company formations and Venture Capital practice in medical, biotech, and infotech companies will be shared.